 Improved gross margin performance at Graphic Science during the first quarter 2021 resulted in an adjustment to fair value of earnout liabilities of \$69,950.
-There were no adjustments to fair value of earnout liabilities during the first quarter 2020.
+Improved revenue performance at CEO Image during the six month period 2021 resulted in an adjustment to fair value of earnout liabilities of \$7,261.
+There were no adjustments to fair value of earnout liabilities during the six month period 2020.

-Significant Transaction Expenses
+$Significant\ Transaction\ Expenses$

-There were no significant transaction expenses during the first quarter 2021.
-The significant transactions expenses during the first quarter 2020 were comprised of investment banker and placement agent success fees, as well as legal and consulting fees, in connection with our acquisition of Graphic Sciences and our financing and debt conversion.
+There were no significant transaction expenses during the six month period 2021.
+The significant transactions expenses during the six month period 2020 were comprised of investment banker and placement agent success fees, as well as legal and consulting fees, in connection with our acquisition of Graphic Sciences and our financing and debt conversion.